rackerlabs/docs-core-infra-user-guide/cloud-ops/bestpractice.rst

 Best practices for security
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 *  Sending a high volume of email from your cloud server can downgrade
-   its IP reputation; use Mailgun instead,
+   its IP reputation.
+Use Mailgun instead,
    as described at
    `Mailgun Quickstart <https://documentation.mailgun.com/quickstart-sending.html#how-to-start-sending-email>`_.